slavaschmidt/ton-sdk-client-scala-binding/README.md

   } yield data
 }
 ```

 Please note how we wait for at most one minute for all messages to arrive.
-Alternatively, one could wait just for a second and then retry until there are no messages.
+Alternatively, one could wait just for, say, one second and retry until there are no messages left.
-Please consult the ScalaDoc of the BlockingIterator for further details.
+Please consult the ScalaDoc of the [blocking iterators](src/main/scala/ton/sdk/client/binding/blockingIterator.scala) for further details.

 ## License